jonathantomaslorenzo/jonathantomaslorenzo/README.md

 - 🌱 I’m currently a student
 - 📫 How to contact with me, ig lolgamez8
 - 😄 Pronouns: ??
 I am a man
-- 🌐 About me: I like maths, cats and playing videogames ^^ but i get too attach to people
+- 🌐 About me: I like maths, cats and playing videogames ^^ but i get too attach to people and i know how to speak Spanish and English
 <!---
 jonathantomaslorenzo/jonathantomaslorenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.